noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/securitygroups.md

 # Security groups

 - stateful firewall at the resource level: you enable ingress traffic and egress is autoamatically allowed
-- catchall for wherever they might be used (ec2, vpcs, etc)

 ## links